 Can you guess what one of the primary symptoms of hypothyroidism is?

-Now, before you freak out, it’s important to note that not everyone is extremely sensitive to fluoride, and depending on the amount of other nutrients in your diet (especially iodine), you might find that the fluoride in tea has little to no effect on your thyroid function.
+Now, before you freak out, it’s important to note that not everyone is extremely sensitive to fluoride, and depending on the number of other nutrients in your diet (especially iodine), you might find that the fluoride in tea has little to no effect on your thyroid function.
 Others might find that the fluoride in tea, or even tap water, is enough to cause acne.

-While it might seem like that cold, sweet tea from your favorite fast food joint is a relatively skin-friendly choice, you’d be sadly mistaken.
+While it might seem like that cold, sweet tea from your favorite fast-food joint is a relatively skin-friendly choice, you’d be sadly mistaken.